lanl/highs/README.md

 Description
 -----------

 The `highs` package provides a [Go](https://go.dev/) interface to the [HiGHS](https://highs.dev/) constraint-programming solver.
-HiGHS—and the `highs` package`—support large-scale sparse [linear programming](https://en.wikipedia.org/wiki/Linear_programming) (LP), [mixed-integer programming](https://en.wikipedia.org/wiki/Linear_programming#Integer_unknowns) (MIP), and [quadratic programming](https://en.wikipedia.org/wiki/Quadratic_programming) (QP) models.
+HiGHS—and the `highs` package—support large-scale sparse [linear programming](https://en.wikipedia.org/wiki/Linear_programming) (LP), [mixed-integer programming](https://en.wikipedia.org/wiki/Linear_programming#Integer_unknowns) (MIP), and [quadratic programming](https://en.wikipedia.org/wiki/Quadratic_programming) (QP) models.
 The goal of such solvers is to minimize or maximize an expression subject to a set of constraints expressed as inequalities.
 The basic form such an LP problem in HiGHS takes is as follows:

 ```math
 \begin{array}{ll}